1. WHAT JOB SEARCH SUPPORT IS PROVIDED TO FOREIGN-TRAINED LLM STUDENTS?

 • Comprehensive workshops and presentations on various aspects of the job search process.

 • One-on-one meetings with LLM Career Counselors to review individual goals and strategies.

-• Panels featuring LL.M. alumni and employers of international LL.M. candidates.
+• Panels featuring LLM alumni and employers of Foreign-Trained LLMs.

 • Online job listings for global positions, online research resources, comprehensive handbooks and career counseling guides.